-Why We Sabotage Relationships: How to Overcome this Self-Destructive Behavior
+Do You Sabotage Relationships?
+How to Overcome This Behavior

 Relationships are a critical aspect of our lives, providing us with love, support, and a sense of belonging.
 Our need for healthy partnerships is so great that we can experience the desire for connection as an almost physical craving.
 Despite this deep-seated need, we can often behave in ways that undermine our most precious relationships.
 We must do our best to understand why we sabotage relationships and figure out ways to overcome this self-destructive tendency.